ossdhaval/mysite/source/while-working/Learnings-as-open-source-community-manager.md

 - stale branches across repos
 - (for sometime)Track PR merges and see if they had met quality criteria and let code owner and developer know
 - issue triage
+- are all the automation successfully running?
+For example, github actions can fail silently.
+You have to periodically check their logs to ensure that there are no errors.
+For instance, one of my github action script was referring to a module in the build command.
+Later this module was removed from the project and github action script started failing, but nobody knew until a person spotted it.